fubar2/treeval_gal/treevalgal/README.md

 Only a solitary telomere.
 Does the bird need a different telomere repeat?

-Fixes for the uninformative wiggle track names will be live on EU shortly....
+Fixes for the uninformative wiggle and paf track names will be live on EU shortly....

 Sample image after manually adding a dot plot: